jjvaz25/ga-projects/README.md

 * Create a fork of this repo
 * Clone your forked repository using [these docs](https://help.github.com/articles/cloning-a-repository/) and/or what you learned from class
+* Remember to create your own folder with your name as a unique identifier ex. `/unit1/unit1-KyleL`
 * Work!
 While your working be sure to:

   * `git add -A` to add all of your changes to your repository